 Here we are, more than 100 years later and that JCPenney study is still relevant to consumer trends.
 Odd-even pricing tactics are commonly used in many purchasing places—retail and restaurants—but what about SaaS?

 Let’s walk through the ins and outs of the odd-even pricing method, show you some examples, and see if it’s a good SaaS pricing strategy.

 What is odd-even pricing?

 Odd-even pricing is a psychological pricing strategy similar to charm pricing.
 It refers to using a numeric value to impact the customer’s perceptions of the product value.
 The goal of odd-even pricing is to make small pricing adjustments that will drive sales and maximize profits.
 The “odd” part of this tactic refers to a price ending in 1,3,5,7,9, while the “even” part refers to a price ending in a whole number in tenths, such as $0.20 or $50.

 The psychology behind odd-even pricing

-Industries that commonly use this pricing strategy
+Industries that commonly use an odd-even pricing strategy

 You’ve seen odd-even pricing everywhere, whether you realize it or not.
 I’ll share some common industries that take advantage of this strategy in just a bit.
-So, next time you’re out shopping or eating, take note on the prices and see if odd-even pricing applies.
+So, next time you’re out shopping or eating, take note of the prices and see if odd-even pricing applies.